chippyash/Monad/README.md

     vendor/bin/phpunit -c test/phpunit.xml test/
 </pre>

+##### Debugging

+Because PHP doesn't really support functional programming at it's core level, debugging using XDebug etc becomes a nested mess.
+Some things I've found helpful:

+- isolate your tests, at least at the initial stage.
+If you get a problem, create a test that does one thing - the thing you are trying to debug.
+Use that as your start point.

+- be mindful of value() and flatten(), the former gets the immediate Monad value, the latter gives you a PHP fundamental.

+- when constructing Matches, ensure the value contained in the Match conforms to the type you are expecting.
+Remember, Match returns a Match with a value.
+And yes, I've tripped up on this myself.

+- keep running the other tests.
+Seems simple, but in the headlong pursuit of your single objective, it's easy to forget that the library is interdependent (and will become increasingly so as we are able to wrap new functionality back into the original code. e.g. Collection is dependent on Match: when FFor is implemented, Match will change.)
+ Run the whole test suite on a regular basis.
+That way you catch anything that has broken upstream functionality.
+This library will be complete when it, as far as possible, expresses itself in terms of itself!

+- the tests that are in place are there for a good reason: open an issue if you think they are wrong headed, misguided etc

 ## License

 This software library is released under the [GNU GPL V3 or later license](http://www.gnu.org/copyleft/gpl.html)